TheFelixLive/Timer-V/README.md

 > During a break, **all players** are put into `spectator` mode[^2]!

-Speaking of which, we can see live what we have [setuped](#challenge-mode-sometimes-called-mode-survival-mode).
+Speaking of which, we can see live what we have [set up](#challenge-mode-sometimes-called-mode-survival-mode).
 Moveover in the menu we could give up, what results in a [negative ending](#negative-ending).

 ![Image](https://github.com/user-attachments/assets/cea9de99-2e72-47ce-bc70-5f2750cebfae)